 So we start to arrive at the truth of the matter: Branding is lying.

+But personal branding is even worse because the joke is over.
+Now we’re talking about me and you.
+We’re talking about who YOU are.
 And let’s face it.
 It’s not pretty.
 You need to re-brand from birth.

 A FRIEND OF MINE WHO DOES PERSONAL BRANDING